hashicorp/consul/website/source/docs/upgrading.html.markdown

 ```
 $ consul -v
 Consul v0.1.0
-Agent Protocol: 1 (Understands back to: 0)
+Consul Protocol: 1 (Understands back to: 1)
 ```

 This says the version of Consul as well as the latest protocol version (1,